nerdschoolbergen/react/exercise-6/README.md

-# Exercise 6 - Using Redux in our Todo app
+# Bonus exercise 2 - Using Redux in our Todo app

 ## In this exercise you will learn to: